 Graph 6.
 Particle, light extinction, and visibility trends for the Monture IMPROVE site.

 The MONT1 and GLAC1 IMPROVE sites are proximate to the GBW with only very minor emission sources between these sites and the wilderness areas.
-The IMPROVE sites are therefore reasonably approximations of visibility conditions in the GBW.
+The IMPROVE sites are therefore reasonable approximations of visibility conditions in the GBW.

 Snow Chemistry

-The USGS Water Resource Division in Colorado in cooperation with the USFS, NPS, and multiple other agencies and interest groups has been monitoring 52 seasonal (late winter), depth integrated, bulk snowpack sites along the Continental Divide from New Mexico through Montana since 1993, (Ingersoll et. al., 2002a), See map 5 http://pubs.usgs.gov/of/2001/ofr01-466/ .
+The United States Geological Survey (USGS) Water Resource Division in Colorado, in cooperation with the USFS, NPS, and multiple other agencies and interest groups has been monitoring 52 seasonal (late winter), depth integrated, bulk snowpack sites along the Continental Divide from New Mexico through Montana since 1993, (Ingersoll et. al., 2002a), See map 5 http://pubs.usgs.gov/of/2001/ofr01-466/ .
 One of these sites, Noisy Basin, at T.28N, R.19W, SE1/4, section 25, is on the western edge of the Jewell Basin Hiking Area and 12 miles west of the GBW.
 Other sites include Apgar Mountain in Glacier NP about 5 miles NW of the GBW and at Big Mountain Ski Area about 19 miles west of the GBW.
 Bulk late winter snowpack samples provide a very useful diagnosis of chemical deposition (H+, Ca2+, Mg2+, Na+, K+, HN4+, SO4+, NO3-, and Cl-) from all transport sources (short and long range) through the late fall and winter period.
-The samples are collected in a depth integrated fashion prior to spring snowmelt rinsing of the snowpack which quickly flushes the soluble chemical constituents from the snowpacks .
-Ingersoll et. al., (2001, 2002, 2003, 2004, and 2005).
+The samples are collected in a depth integrated fashion prior to spring snowmelt rinsing of the snowpack which quickly flushes the soluble chemical constituents from the snowpacks (Ingersoll et. al., (2001, 2002, 2003, 2004, and 2005).
 The snowpack monitoring has documented generally decreasing levels of snowpack contaminants from south (New Mexico and Colorado) north through Montana.
 The Noisy Basin Mountain site has generally low (dilute) amounts of contaminants.